Ensembl/peregrine-eachorevery/src/eoestruct/eoestruct.md

 ```

 Note that the group of the replacement is ignored, only the value is copied, using the group of the old `Var` or `Condition`node; indeed, this is the value of this method.
 If you try to use `replace()` with free variables they will be of the wrong group and so the template won't build, so use `substitute()` instead.

+`set_index`, when passed a path pointing to an all and an index, will create another data `StructTemplate`, but with just the single value at that index.
+You might have a large data structure, iterating over, say 100 genes, and convert it to a template just for the gene at index 72, say. `set_index` allows you to do that.

 It may seem a litte mysterious as to why you would want to do any of this.
 Note, however that `StructBuilt`s are immutable objects and are often used for storing arbitrary json-modelled values.
 If you *do* want to modify them, you can convert them *back* to a `StructTemplate`, replace somde contents and then rebuild.
 You "unbuild" with this method.